rdeneau/formation-fsharp/en/fsharp-training-07-async.md

 Represents an asynchronous calculation

-📆 Similar to the `async/await` pattern way before C♯ and JS
+📆 Similar to the `async/await` pattern, way before C♯ and JS

 - 2007: `Async<'T>` F♯
 - 2012: `Task<T>` .NET and pattern `async`/`await`